Cubs vs. Mets Player Props Betting Odds

 Hoerner Stats

-- Hoerner has 50 hits with eight doubles, a triple, two home runs, 10 walks and 23 RBI.
+- Hoerner has 51 hits with eight doubles, a triple, three home runs, 11 walks and 24 RBI.
 He's also stolen 11 bases.

 Hoerner Recent Games